Skip to content

 Central London urgently needs a larger skilled workforce to decarbonise its commercial buildings.
 The Skills for a Sustainable Skyline Taskforce will work at pace to identify and bridge skill gaps to ensure that Central London has a globally competitive sustainable commercial built environment which we need to retain our world leading financial and professional services sector.

-The Taskforce has three key focus areas:
+The Taskforce has three taskforce outputs: